 Legalisation of documents from Hungary for use in the Netherlands

-If you want to use a document from Hungary in the Netherlands, you must have it legalised by the Hungarian Ministry of Foreign Affairs and Trade.
+You can use certain documents from Hungary immediately in the Netherlands.
+Other documents need to be legalised first by the Hungarian authorities.
 This is done with a special stamp called an apostille.

 Who can have documents legalised?

 Anyone who has one or more documents from Hungary can have them legalised for use in any part of the Kingdom of the Netherlands:

 Your document must be original and complete.
 If the document refers to other documents or annexes, these must be included.